aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/020_rds_aurora_cluster_failover/_index.en.md

 ### Action definition

 With targets defined we define the action to take.
-Scroll to the "Actions" section" and select "Add Action"
+Scroll to the "Actions" section and select "Add Action"

 {{< img "create-template-2-actions-1.en.png" "Add FIS actions" >}}